-Immunotherapies such as immune checkpoint inhibitors that target Programmed Death 1 ("PD-1") or its ligands, Programmed Death Ligand 1 or 2 ("PD-L1" and "PD-L2", respectively) are showing significant clinical successes in NSCLC.
+The treatment options for metastatic NSCLC has changed significantly in the last few years due to the clinical success of Immunotherapies such as immune checkpoint inhibitors that target Programmed Death 1 ("PD-1") or its ligands.
 On March 4, 2015 the FDA approved Nivolumab, the generic name for the trade drug named Opdivo®, which targets PD-1 for the treatment of metastatic squamous NSCLC with progression on or after platinum-based chemotherapy.
 On October 2, 2015, the FDA granted accelerated approval for Pembrolizumab, the generic name for the trade drug named Keytruda®, which targets PD-1 to treat patients with advanced metastatic NSCLC whose disease has progressed after other treatments and with tumours that express PD-L1.
-Anti-PD-L1 drugs such as MPDL3280A from Roche are also advancing rapidly through late stage clinical trials.